Install Watch Command on Mac OS X

 So, watch is pretty great.
 Let’s get watch working on your Mac.

-How to Install & Run Watch in OS X
+How to Install & Run Watch in OS X with a precompiled binary

 As mentioned, we have three choices; installing watch as a precompiled binary, installing watch with Homebrew, or installing Watch with MacPorts.
 The precompiled binary will work if you do not have homebrew or ports installed in OS X.